GlennRen/simple-countdown/README.md

 # Simple Countdown
 A simple and clean website countdown for under construction pages.
+You can check a demo of it [here](http://glennren.me/counter/)